The dimensions of accessibility: proximity, opportunities, values: Methods

 As the access to services and amenities not in close proximity is typically accomplished by using public transport, we now use the number of POIs reachable by public transport $\rho_\lambda^\text{pub}(t_0, t)$.
 This element introduces a dependency on the journey's starting time $t_0$, as public transport schedules vary throughout the year and the time of day.
 To eliminate this, for each GTFS feed, we select the day with the highest count of public transport trips, and average the calculation over several starting times (the beginning of every hour between 6 AM and 10 PM).
 The utility function is now given by the probability of having a journey of duration $t$ as derived in~\cite{kolblEnergyLawsHuman2003}:

 where $N$ is a normalisation constant such that the integral between 0 and $\infty$ is 1.
 A similar approach has been employed in~\cite{biazzo2019general}, with reachable area and people in place of opportunities.
-This function decays spatially in a much slower fashion than $f^\text{foot}(t)$ due to the higher average speed of public transport compared to walking, and vanishes exponentially for small $t$.
+This function decays spatially in a much slower fashion than $f^\text{foot}(t)$ due to the higher average speed of public transport compared to walking, and vanishes exponentially for small $t$. \MOD{As shown in~\cite{biazzo2019general}, the qualitative behaviour of the resulting accessibility indicators is robust to the specific choice of decay kernel, provided that the same functional form is used consistently for both $f^\text{foot}(t)$ and $f^\text{pub}(t)$.
+However, alternative kernels can be adopted to better match specific empirical or policy contexts.}

+\MOD{The formulation above can be readily extended to recently proposed 3D computations of accessibility times~\cite{ng20253d,CHEN2026106516} by employing a 3D network in the calculation of $\rho_\lambda(t)$, although in this work we rely on the conventional 2D transport network.
+Such approaches could refine the estimates by accounting for elevation changes, slopes, or multi-level buildings in dense urban areas.}